How to Choose a Dental Implant Dentist

-Dental implants are an extremely popular choice for patients hoping to restore functionality to their teeth and makeover their smiles.
-There are countless professional dentists that provide dental implant surgery, so how do you know which to choose for your procedure?
+Dental implants are a prevalent choice for patients hoping to restore their teeth and makeover their smiles.
+Countless professional dentists provide dental implant surgery, so how do you know which to choose for your procedure?

-Here is our guide to how to choose an implant dentist.
+Here is our guide on how to choose an implant dentist.

-To be a great dental implant dentist you need more than just a professional dentistry qualification.
-Assessing candidacy, determining the location for the implants to be placed, and performing the procedure requires expert knowledge and understanding.
+To be a great dental implant dentist, you need more than just a professional dentistry qualification.
+Assessing candidacy, determining the location for the placement of implants, and performing the procedure requires expert knowledge and understanding.

-When doing your research to find an implant dentist, you should be sure to ask them about where they did their dental implant training.
-You should also ask if he/she is a member of the International Congress of Oral Implantologists (ICOI), American Academy of Implant Dentistry (AAID), and the American Board of Oral Implantology (ABOI).
+When doing your research, you should ask them about where they did their dental implant training.
+You should also ask if they are a member of the International Congress of Oral Implantologists (ICOI), the American Academy of Implant Dentistry (AAID), and the American Board of Oral Implantology (ABOI).
 Certification would suggest that the dentist has demonstrated the required standard of knowledge, ability, and proficiency in implant dentistry, which is tested via a rigorous examination process.

-It may be a cliché, but there really is no substitute for experience.
-Regardless of how long a dentist spends studying dental implants until they put their knowledge into practice, they cannot develop the skill and experience that will make them a true master of their trade.
-We would always recommend that you choose a dentist that has a combination of professional qualifications and experience in whatever dental procedure you are having.
+It may be a cliché, but there is no substitute for experience.
+Regardless of how long a dentist spends studying dental implants until they put their knowledge into practice, they cannot develop the skill and expertise to make them a true master of their trade.
+We always recommend choosing a dentist with a combination of professional qualifications and experience in whatever dental procedure you want.

 Building rapport and a relationship with your dentist is essential to feeling confident in their abilities to deliver a high-quality procedure with an exemplary level of customer care.

-A great dentist will be happy to spend time speaking to you about your dental requirements and answer any questions that you may have about the procedure.
-We know that sometimes it can be tricky to think of questions on the spot, and so we have included some question suggestions for you below.
+A great dentist will be happy to spend time speaking to you about your requirements and answer any questions that you may have about the procedure.
+We know sometimes it can be challenging to think of questions on the spot, so we’ve included some suggestions below.

 - Where did you do your dental implant training?